luckykhalid/DevOps-Course-Starter/README.md

 ### End to End Tests
 You can run End to End tests suites using pytest.
 Check following dependencies are met:
-* Firefox is installed on your system
+* Chrome is installed on your system
-* [`geckodriver`](https://github.com/mozilla/geckodriver/releases) is available ideally in the system/path or at least in the project folder.
+* [`Chrome Driver`](https://sites.google.com/chromium.org/driver/downloads?authuser=0) is available ideally in the system/path or at least in the project folder.

 Run this from the root directory: